MaXincs28/Maximilian-Senfter/README.md

 ```

 The signup page is at `/signup` and login page at `/login`.
+When signing up you can optionally provide a shop name; the page will register
-After logging in, you can create a shop at `/create-shop` and add products at `/add-product`.
+the account and create the shop in one step.
+After logging in, you can also
+manage shops at `/create-shop` and add products at `/add-product`.